rachel960122/search-engine/README.md

 * [Read about TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) and implement it.
 You might have to modify `JavaIndex` to compute document frequencies; that is, the total number of times each term appears on all pages in the index.

+* For queries with more than one search term, the total relevance for each page is currently the sum of the relevance for each term.
+Think about when this simple version might not work well, and try out some alternatives.

 * Build a user interface that allows users to enter queries with boolean operators.
 Parse the queries, generate the results, then sort them by relevance and display the highest-scoring URLs.
 Consider generating "snippets" that show where the search terms appeared on the page.
 If you want to make a Web application for your user interface, we recommend [Heroku](https://devcenter.heroku.com/articles/getting-started-with-java) as simple options for developing and deploying Web applications using Java.